Organic Waste Recycling and Edible Food Recovery Capacity Planning

 Regional Organic Waste Capacity Assessment Report

 To assist the jurisdictions within the County with identifying organic waste capacity that may be available to handle the waste generated by residents and businesses within their jurisdiction, Public Works, with the assistance of a consultant, conducted a regional organic waste capacity assessment.
-The regionwide survey was administered to over 200 existing, proposed/planned new, and planned expanded transfer/processing, composting, chipping and grinding, anaerobic digestion, and co-digestion facilities throughout the Southern California region.
-The main focus of this Regional Organic Waste Capacity Assessment Report is to share the results of this survey.
-Although organic waste is defined by law to mean: food waste, green waste (leaves and grass), landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste that is mixed with food waste, for the purposes of this report, and to conform to the requirements of SB 1383, the following types of organic waste were included in the analysis: food, green waste, landscape and pruning waste, wood, paper products, printing and writing paper, digestate, and biosolids.
-Please click on the image below to see a copy of the Regional Organic Waste Capacity Assessment 2022 Report.
+The regionwide survey was administered to approximately 200 existing, proposed/planned new, and planned expanded transfer/processing, composting, chipping and grinding, anaerobic digestion, and co-digestion facilities throughout the Southern California region.
+The focus of this Regional Organic Waste Capacity Assessment Report is to share the results of this survey.
+Although organic waste is defined by law to mean: food waste, green waste (leaves and grass), landscape and pruning waste, nonhazardous wood waste, and food-soiled paper waste that is mixed with food waste, for the purposes of this report, and to conform to the requirements of SB 1383, the following types of organic waste were included in the analysis: food waste, green waste, wood, paper, digestate, biosolids, and other organic materials.
+Please click on the image below to see a copy of the Regional Organic Waste Capacity Assessment 2024 Report.

 Edible Food Recovery Capacity